Ever wanted to try canning fish?

 Place lids and process according to pressure canning instructions.

-Process pints or half pints 1 hour 40 minutes at 10 pounds pressure.
+Process pints or half pints 1 hour 40 minutes.

 Don’t forget to adjust for your altitude.
 Use the chart below: